$2,665 pp (USD)

 Ngorongoro Crater

-The Serengeti's last sunrise!
-You will travel in the direction of Ngorongoro Crater after breakfast, possibly taking in more wonders along the way!
+Today is your last day in the Serengeti National Park.
+You will drive to Ngorongoro Crater after breakfast, possibly taking in more wonders along the way!

 Ngorongoro Crater is a natural ecosystem with expansive savannah, pockets of acacia woodland, shimmering lakes, and marshes that is hidden by the steep volcanic cliffs.
 Two to three million years ago, a massive volcano erupted and crashed in on itself, creating the crater.
 The drive down into the crater is an adventure in itself.
 When you reach the crater floor, you'll quickly find yourself amongst large numbers of wildebeests, zebras, gazelles, and more than 500 bird species.
 The crater provides you with the best chance of seeing the endangered black rhinos, which can sometimes be spotted in the open grasslands.